Canopy Garage Door Gear

 - Anti-drop: this type of gear is supplied with 'anti-drop' type rollers, which will stop the door from falling should the cables break.

 What is a ‘canopy gear'?

-A torsion spring above the garage door panel and cables at the side are used to lift the door.
-When the door is open, one third of the garage door panel protrudes out from the framework forming a ‘canopy’.
+A torsion spring above the garage door panel and cables at either side are used to lift the door.
+When the door is open, one-third of the garage door panel protrudes out from the framework forming a ‘canopy’.

-- SOMMER Aperto: Canopy style doors can be electrically operated, although they require an extra component called a 'bow arm converter' to achieve this.
-Add our operator and bow arm bundle in with your order to give you everything you need to get you up-and-running with a 550N force motor by a leading German manufacturer.
+- SOMMER Aperto: Canopy-style doors can be electrically operated, although they require an extra component called a 'bow arm converter' to achieve this.
+Add our operator and bow arm bundle with your order to give you everything you need to get up-and-running with a 550N force motor by a leading German manufacturer.

 The springs may be under tension at certain points during this operation.
 Please follow instructions carefully to avoid injury.
 This installation must only be performed by a mature adult.

 DO NOT REMOVE THE CROOK PIN UNTIL STEP 7 OF INSTALLATION!

 Wear protective gloves and eye protection.
 Two persons may be required for this operation.

 Brick work opening should be framed with good quality timber with minimum size of 70mm x 70mm.
 Frame must be square and plumb in both planes.